 Indeed, this is frustrating, but there are alternative ways to communicate with Amazon.
 They are just not well-known, and none of them are easy.

-Amazon Account Hacked
+3. Amazon Account Hacked

 Instead of helping sellers with this problem, Amazon will often suspend the account, leaving the seller not only without access to the account, but with a suspension issue that could cause permanent deactivation.

 It helps to have someone with experience who can frame the issue in the correct way and through the correct channel if you hit a complete dead end and cannot access Seller Support.

 Both emails are manned by Amazon employees who sort out the issues and give them to the proper managers.

 However, the trick is getting their attention.
 Many such emails are answered months later, a delay which can mean the kiss of death to an Amazon seller.

 The average response time for Amazon’s legal department in Europe is about one to two months, while the U.S. legal department takes many months or may not respond at all.

-No Quick Fix
+Conclusion: No Quick Fix

 The bottom line is there is no quick or easy remedy for a seller placed in this situation.
 It takes time, effort, follow-up, and, most of all, patience (which is difficult because time is money).
 Just remember that persistence eliminates resistance.